cttdev/sierpinski/docs/index.md

 import math

 def calculate_height(size):
-    # Returns the height of an equilateral square pryamid given the size of its base.
+    # Returns the height of an equaliterial sqaure pyramid given the size of its base.
     return (1.0 / math.sqrt(2.0)) * size

 def generate_pyramid(size, height, solid_model_offset=0.0):
-    # Generates a square pryamid of a given size and height with the center of the base at the origin.
+    # Generates a square pyramid of a given size and height with the center of the base at the origin.
-    # Solid model offset is a hack to get the pryamid to generate as a single solid model for spiral vase mode printing.
-It adds a scalar to the size of the pryamid.
+    # Solid model offset is a hack to get the pyramid to generate as a single solid model for sprial vase mode printing.
+It adds a scalar to the size of the pyramid.
     return polyhedron(
         [
-            # Points of a square pryamid.
+            # Points of a square pyramid.
             [size/2 + solid_model_offset, size/2 + solid_model_offset, 0],
             [-size/2 - solid_model_offset, size/2 + solid_model_offset, 0],
             [-size/2 - solid_model_offset, -size/2 - solid_model_offset, 0],